jmearnest1s/CS499-Project/README.md

 css:
 Includes files: admin, app, routes, storage, tests

+The major changes were made to the Models file within the app directory and changes to the web.php file within the app/routes directory, there is still some more changes that need to be done and we are currently working on making those changes for the future.

+The current application is not functioning as we have not been able to work on the projecect as much as we would have liked due to a delayed start on the project and trying to learn the languange and navigate the already created agwiki directories.

 If viewers would like to add on or contribute to this project you would be adding your work in the agwiki-blayzer/core/ files.